Shekinah Rising

 The filming of the documentary took four years to complete.
 The film is described as an attempt to demonstrate how Hasidic women are not treated as "second-class citizens" in their community, and features Hasidic women pointing to customs that they would not agree to adhere to.
-One scene in the first Shekinah film captures the persistence of anti-Semitism in Sainte-Agathe-des-Monts and the Hasidic effort to respond with outreach efforts.
+One scene in the first Shekinah film captures the persistence of antisemitism in Sainte-Agathe-des-Monts and the Hasidic effort to respond with outreach efforts.
 One of the main characters in both films is Rebbetzin Chanie Carlebach, mother of twelve and the director of the Chabad seminary in Ste-Agathe.